huggingface/trl/README.md

 ### From source

-If you want to use the latest features before an official release you can install them from the source:
+If you want to use the latest features before an official release, you can install TRL from source:

 ```bash
 pip install git+https://github.com/huggingface/trl.git